RTEMS/rtems-docs/c_user/task_manager.rst

 - interrupt level

-It is used to modify RTEMS’ scheduling process and to alter the execution environment of the task.
+It is used to modify RTEMS' scheduling process and to alter the execution environment of the task.
 The data type``rtems_task_mode`` is used to manage the task execution mode... index:: preemption

 The preemption component allows a task to determine when control of the processor is relinquished.
-If preemption is disabled (``RTEMS_NO_PREEMPT``), the task will retain control of the processor as long as it is in the executing state – even if a higher priority task is made ready.
+If preemption is disabled (``RTEMS_NO_PREEMPT``), the task will retain control of the processor as long as it is in the executing state - even if a higher priority task is made ready.
 If preemption is enabled (``RTEMS_PREEMPT``)  and a higher priority task is made ready, then the processor will be taken away from the current task immediately and